Sunday, May 31, 2026

 We are not 'still' and 'stillness' is a key in this time of listening to God.

-Imagine we on the phone with a precious friend, and they are telling us something that is very important in great detail.
-We listen intently to them, not wishing to miss any of the detail, so we can further communicate deeply about the situation.
+Imagine we are on the phone with a precious friend, and they are telling us something that is very important in great detail.
+We listen intently to them, not wishing to miss any of the details, so we can further communicate deeply about the situation.

 I don't want to become flippant in my relationship with God.